fricciardi/datetime2/docs/timeofday.rst

 The default constructor western time is:

-.. class:: western.WesternTime(hour, minute, second, timezone=None)
+.. class:: WesternTime(hour, minute, second, timezone=None)

    Return an object that represents the moment of a day in hour, minute and second elapsed from midnight.
 This representation does not take into